 Making sure your dog’s immune system is in top shape is an important part of keeping your dog healthy.
 Your dog’s immune system can be weakened by processed diets, vaccines, drugs, and other toxins.
 Genetic issues, pollutants, and stress also wear on immunity.

-- Protect the body against bacteria, viruses and fungi.
+- Protect the body against harmful bacteria, viruses and fungi

 - Act as a barrier against toxins, heavy metals and allergens.

 - Produce B vitamins that play essential roles in metabolism and cellular health

 - Help the body absorb calcium, magnesium, iron and other nutrients.

 - Prevent dental disease.